The minimum you must know

 North Korea has done a tremendous amount rhetorically for peace.
 North Korea perhaps first started introducing “peace” and “love” into U.S. news during the Seoul Olympics, when North’s peaceful participation first opened up the possibility of diplomacy with South Korea and the United States.
 Soon after North Korea started hosting and participating in successful peace talks with the Presidents of South Korea and the United States, and committing to creating a formal peace armistice.
 The Supreme Leader of North Korea even sent a congratulatory note to the Queen of England on her celebration of her 70th year on the throne at that time.
 There was remains a clear and consistent effort on the part of North Korean leadership for improving relations with South Korea and the United States.

-North Korea has significant agricultural import needs.
-The U.S. economic embargo on North Korea has interfered with North Korea’s efforts to secure basic goods people need for day to day living.
-Such international economic policies are inconsistent with peaceful diplomacy, and have created food insecurity and a consequent ethical and moral obligation for the all countries to ensure the North Korean population’s food and basic needs are met.
+North Korea has significant import needs.
+The U.S. economic embargo on North Korea interfered with North Korea’s efforts to secure basic goods .
+Such international economic policies are inconsistent with peaceful improving diplomacy.
+There is a consequent ethical and moral obligation for the all countries to ensure the North Korean population’s basic needs are met.
 (Governments and aid organizations can contact the United Nations right now to help.)

 It’s very important that the U.S. media inform audiences - especially Congress - when peace is being achieved between the Koreas, because daily news remains a predominant way U.S. leaders develop views on foreign relations.

 South Korean President Yoon also announced permission for South Korean organizations to provide non-financial aid to North Korea.
-That isn’t a full lifting of sanctions that North Korea says is deserved and may well soon receive.
-But that’s consistent with existing South Korean United Nations commitments while also improving relations between the countries.
+That isn’t a full lifting of sanctions that North Korea says is deserved.
+But that was consistent with existing South Korean United Nations commitments while also improving relations between the countries.
 Perhaps North-South Korean family reunions and other such metaphors for peace will become publicized once again as a result.
 Metaphors for peace can be more important than just to North-South Korean relations.
 Metaphors for peace can lead to improving relations between all countries.